MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-admin-quarantine.md

       ![quarantine tombstone](./media/quarantine-tombstone.png)

-   4. The user has access only to the tombstone, where they can read the custom guidelines provided by IT and the correlation ID to contact IT to release the file.
+   4. The user can only access the tombstone file.
+In the file, they can read the custom guidelines provided by IT and the correlation ID to give IT to release the file.

 4. When you receive the alert that a file has been quarantined, investigate the file in the Cloud App Security **Alerts** page: